One of the Best Things about Lincoln City!

 In 1997 a local artist proposed Finders Keepers as a unique way to celebrate the new millennium.
 The City decided it was a great idea and launched the program.
 It has been a popular draw ever since, with thousands of tourists coming to search for their own glass bauble.
 Not everyone can be lucky enough to find a float, but anyone can find a way to our many shops and galleries that sell glass floats as well as other glass art.

-Glass Art/Floats can be found at the Chamber office as well as these member businesses:
+Glass Art/Floats can be found at these member businesses:

 101 Coastal Creations, Ryan Gallery, Alderhouse Glassblowing, Freed Gallery, Jennifer Sears Glass Art, Volta Gallery